uynitsuj/uynitsuj.github.io/_posts/2020-01-09-improved-elevated-robotic-system-and-method.md

 <br>

-Small “wings” or tabs may be added to the side face of the carriage to increase the effective thickness of the base, alleviating some of the torsional stress from the load of an additional module.
-Increased effective thickness works for the same reason that tape measures use curved profiles to allow them to remain extended at longer distances.
+Vertical wings or tabs may be added to the side of the carriage to increase the effective thickness of the base, alleviating some of the torsional stress from the load of an additional module.
+Increased effective thickness works for the same reason that tape measures use curved profiles to allow them to remain extended at distance, despite being made of such thin material.

 ![Annotation 2020-08-03 205828]({{ site.url }}/img/Post1/Annotation 2020-08-03 205828.png)
 <div align="center">Base + 3DP Wheel</div>